PremKumar135/PremKumar/README.md

 ##### **Responsibility:**
 * The task here is to predict the best tool for the manufacturing process under certain operating conditions.
-* Given the text document, built a features using regex and Natural language processing and save it as csv.
+* Given the text document, extract a features using regex and Natural language processing and save it as csv.
 * Tried different machine learning algorithm to figure out which model performs better for our metric.
 * Deployed the model into the production on on-prem devices.